madogiwa0124/vite-plugin-rollbar-sourcemap/README.md

 This is a Vite plugin for uploading Vite-generated Sourcemaps to Rolbar.

-This plugin is inspired by [clinggroup/vite-plugin-rollbar](https://github.com/clinggroup/vite-plugin-rollbar).
+This plugin is inspired by the work of clinggroup on the original [vite-plugin-rollbar](https://github.com/clinggroup/vite-plugin-rollbar).
+I appreciate their contributions to the Vite ecosystem.

 ## Motivation